 One, it’s an incredible hiking opportunity, with many different trails that culminate at an over 2,000 foot summit.
 If you make it to the top, the views are spectacular.

-In any case, the hikes are beautiful and it’s a wonderful way to begin your journey out of Phoenix.
+In any case, these hikes are beautiful and it’s a wonderful way to begin your journey out of Phoenix.

 2. Tonto Natural Bridge in Pine, Arizona

-The bridge is 183-feet high and is an astonishing sight.
-There are three hiking trails in the area if you are in the mood, and one that leads you all the way down to an increrdible 400-foot long tunnel.
+Tonto Natural Bridge stands 183-feet high.
+There are three hiking trails in the area if you are in the mood, and one that leads you down into a dramatic 400-foot long tunnel.

-If you are not in the mood to hike (or if you’re worn out from Camelback), not to worry.
-There are viewing points from above to enjoy the beautiful natural scenery.
+If you are not up for a hike (or if you’re worn out from Camelback), not to worry.
+There are viewing points from above that are still incredibly worthwhile to experience.

 3. Arcosanti in Mayer, Arizona

-Today, students come from around the world to continue to build Soleri’s dream, not yet reaching completion even 50 years after it began.
-Tours are available, but every time I have been here, I’ve enjoyed exploring solo and at my own pace.
+Today, students come from around the world to continue to build and live Soleri’s dream, not yet reaching completion even after 50 years.
+Tours are available almost every day of the year.

 Learn more about Arcosanti and plan your visit here.